The June Bug

 Twenty-two members of the Aero Club arrived in Hammondsport, New York

-on July 4 to witness Curtiss's flight.
-The weather was uncooperative;
+on July 4 to witness Curtiss's flight, among them

-winds and rain delaying the flight until well into the evening.
+winds and rain delayed the flight until well into the evening.
 At 7:00

 p.m., Curtiss took off in the June Bug, climbed to an altitude of